Dog Behavior: How to Read Body Language & Respond Correctly

 Eyes language - Your dog's eyes will tell you a lot about how they are feeling.
-Usually the whites of their eyes will not be visible.
-The black centre (pupils) will be an average size, not too big and not too small.
+Usually, the whites of their eyes will not be visible.
+The pupils will be an average size, not too big and not too small.

 2. Look and listen for changes in your dog

-Observe overall body and all it's parts together for most accurate understanding of your dogs emotional state and what he/she is trying to tell you.
+Observe the overall body and all it's parts together for the most accurate understanding of your dog's emotional state and what he/she is trying to tell you.
 Look out for strange dog behavior.

 Dog behavior changes to watch for:

-Body Posture - Fear can be shown by rocking backwards as if trying to lean away from the scary thing that they have just seen.
-They may simply turn their head away acting as if the scary thing is not there or so they no longer see it - after all, if its not there, it can't hurt him/her - right!
-Or they may lean forward, shifting their weight to their front paws when threatened as on the offensive to make themselves ready to defend themselves and spring forward to make the first move. limping would signal pain and a health concern to be checked out.
+Body Posture - Fear can be shown by rocking backward as if trying to lean away from the scary thing that they have just seen.
+They may turn their head away, acting as if the frightening thing is not there or so they no longer see it - after all, if it's not there, it can't hurt him/her - right!
+Or they may lean forward, shifting their weight to their front paws when threatened as on the offensive to make themselves ready to defend themselves and spring ahead to make the first move.
+Limping would signal pain and a health concern to be checked out.

-Dog Body Language Eyes - The pupils (black middle part) of your dogs eyes can dilate (enlarge) and /or look glassy when they are excited or afraid.
-Fear can also cause the eyes to open widely so you can see the white part all around the coloured part (iris).
+Dog Body Language Eyes - The pupils (black middle part) of your dog's eyes can dilate (enlarge) and look glassy when they are excited or afraid.
+Fear can also cause the eyes to open widely so you can see the white part all around the colored part (iris).
 Furrowed eyebrows can signal a nervous dog.

 Ears Language - Twitching ears can show that your dog is listening carefully and can hear something - maybe a sound that makes him/her scared or alarmed.
 Some dogs get upset when they hear loud or unfamiliar noises like fireworks or thunder and will appreciate some gentle reassurance from you like a cuddle or some kind words.
 Fear can cause a dog to hold their ears back and to the side.
 A dog that is on high alert and feels threatened may have their ears facing forward.

-Mouth Language - Signs of a fearful or nervous, tense and upset dog are a tight mouth, heavy pant, and drooling.
-A very raised lip, showing teeth and gums tell us that your dog feels threatened.
-Whimpering sounds can mean your pet is frightened, stressed or anxious.
+Mouth Language - Signs of a fearful or nervous, tense, and upset dog are a tight mouth, heavy pant, and drooling.
+A very raised lip, showing teeth and gums, tells us that your dog feels threatened.
+Whimpering sounds can mean your pet is frightened, stressed, or anxious.

-- Growling can be an early warning that something's really wrong, but it does not always show that the dog is being aggressive and is going to attack.
-It is your dog trying to tell you that something is upsetting him/her and you are being given the chance to help him/her out of the situation that is causing the fear or anxiety.
+- Growling can be an early warning that something's wrong, but it does not always show that the dog is being aggressive and is going to attack.
+Growling is your dog trying to tell you that something is upsetting him/her, and you are being given a chance to help him/her out of the situation that is causing the fear or anxiety.

 - Please don't be tempted to teach your dog not to growl as you will be taking away that communication channel that warns of an emotional state.

-When you notice unusual or abnormal canine behavior, try to read the signs and your confidence will grow on how best to respond and talk back to your own dog or someone else's dog.
+When you notice unusual or abnormal canine behavior, try to read the signs, and your confidence will grow on how best to respond and talk back to your dog or someone else's dog.

 - to help them if they are ill or in pain

-- to praise them when they are being well behaved and excited/ pleased to see you
+- to praise them when they are well behaved and excited/ pleased to see you

 - to reassure them when they are afraid